 View GreatSchools Rating Methodology

-All units are full at this time, check out our website for updated information on other listings!Looks like new!
+NOW RENTING!
+1, 2 AND 3 BEDS.Looks like new!
 Check out these apartments on the north side!
 Laminate flooring, new carpet, new paint, some new windows, security doors with key fobs, security cameras, off street parking, In house laundry service!
-No smoking, courtyard with gazebo and Paid, assigned parking. $40/mo water
+No smoking, courtyard with gazebo and Paid, assigned paid parking. $40/mo water fee.
+Right on the bus line!
+Minutes away from many of the local

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.